JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 ![KeyStatic statically deployed UI](/blog_img/web/staticcms/keystatic-ssg-deployed.png)

-But you wont be able to make any changes, as the server (API) is NOT running.
+>But you wont be able to make any changes, as the server (Typescrypt API) is NOT running.

 ##### Static CMS